Good brain foods

 Parkinson's disease

-Parkinson's disease is the fastest growing neurodegenerative disease in the world today; the prevalence has doubled in the last 25 years.
-It was a rare disease for most of human history until more recent times.
+Parkinson's disease is the fastest growing neurodegenerative illness in the world today; the prevalence has doubled in the last 25 years.
+It was a rare condition for most of human history until more recent times.

 Eggs Hilton with broad beans on 100% wholemeal sourdough toast.